 1st Violation: The student's teacher will assign a 40% grade on the test or assignment and will make a reasonable attempt to call the student's parent or legal guardian.
 The teacher shall notify the counselor and may refer the student to the department chair.
-Upon referral the dean may place the student on probation in that class for the remainder of the course.
-The dean may suspend the student and may refer the student to the Executive Committee depending on the severity of the infraction.
+Upon referral the Assistant Principal for Student Supports may place the student on probation in that class for the remainder of the course.
+The Assistant Principal for Student Supports may suspend the student and may refer the student to the Executive Committee depending on the severity of the infraction.

-If a student is placed on class probation, a letter will be sent by the dean to the student's parent(s) or legal guardian informing them of the probation and/or suspension.
+If a student is placed on class probation, a letter will be sent by the Assistant Principal for Student Supports to the student's parent(s) or legal guardian informing them of the probation and/or suspension.

-2nd Violation: If a second violation occurs in the same class, the teacher will refer the matter to the dean.
-The dean will confer with the student.
-The dean may suspend the student and refer the matter to the Executive Committee for further action.
+2nd Violation: If a second violation occurs in the same class, the teacher will refer the matter to the Assistant Principal for Student Supports.
+The Assistant Principal for Student Supports will confer with the student.
+The Assistant Principal for Student Supports may refer the matter to the Executive Committee for further action.
 Such action may include but not be limited to removal from the class, assignment of a failing grade, and reassignment to a supervised study area.
-A letter will be sent by the dean to the student's parent(s) or legal guardian informing them of the decision.
+A letter will be sent by the Assistant Principal for Student Supports to the student's parent(s) or legal guardian informing them of the decision.